zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/efcore/efcore-sql-server-compact-provider.md

 Microsoft SQL Server Compact (SQL CE) is a compact relational database produced by Microsoft for applications that run on mobile devices and desktops.

  - It includes both 32-bit and 64-bit native support.
- - SQL CE targets occasionally connect applications and applications with an embedded database.
+ - SQL CE targets occasionally connected applications, and applications with an embedded database.

 ## Install EFE Core